tashapiro/drag-race/README.md

 ## Data Collection

+### Web Scraping
 The majority of this project's data was sourced from Wikipedia & [RuPaul's Fandom Wiki](https://rupaulsdragrace.fandom.com/wiki/RuPaul%27s_Drag_Race_Wiki).
+Web scraping was conducted in R using **[rvest](https://rvest.tidyverse.org/)**.
+Rvest is similar to BeautifulSoup (Python) in that it allows users to read and parse HTML code.
+Most of the scraping code employs different for loops to iterate through different web pages (e.g. each season has a separate Wikipedia page).
+After scraping the information, I used tidyverse libraries to normalize and clean the data (e.g. dplyr, stringr).

+### Spotify
-Web scraping was conducted in R using **rvest**.
-Additional data processing was needed to normalize and clean the data.
-Majority of these steps were performed using functions within **tidyverse** library (e.g. dplyr, stringr).
-To supplement data collected from these sites, I also used **[spotifyR](https://www.rcharlie.com/spotifyr/)**, a Spotify API wrapper for R, to collect additional song information for songs featured on different drag shows (lip sync songs).
+To supplement data collected from these sites, I also used **[spotifyR](https://www.rcharlie.com/spotifyr/)**, a Spotify API wrapper for R, to collect additional data points for songs featured on different drag shows (lip sync songs).
+These data points include audio features defined by Spotify such as **valence**, **danceability**, and **speechiness**.
+More details about Spotify audio features can be found in [Spotify's developer documentation](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features).

 Important to note, in order to use spotifyR, a user must have create a [Spotify Developer](https://developer.spotify.com/) account.
 Details such as client ID and client ID secret are needed in order to authorize the app and generate an access token.

 ### Tables & Information Sources